 Kirkwick Private Hotel

 The next occupant was Mr Owen B Ashford, and it appears that the house remained a family home until, in the 1927-28 Kelly’s Directory it is listed as “Kirkwick Private Hotel” under the proprietorship of Mr James Craig.
+Maybe it was at this stage that the house was enlarged, with a third storey added to the bay on the garden-facade?

 The first occupants of houses in the new Kirkdale Road also date from the 1927-28 Kelly’s, so it would appear that when Mr Ashford moved, part of the garden to the south was developed as a new road.
 From four houses in 1927-28, there were 21 by the outbreak of war.